JavatoDev-com/spring-boot-keycloak-admin-rest-api-consumer/README.md

 1. Clone the project
 2. Run the Keycloak Server
 3. Create a new client in the Keycloak Admin Console
+4. Or else you can simply import the client file stored under src/main/resources/keycloak-client-export
-4. Update the `application.properties` file with the client credentials
+5. Update the `application.properties` file with the client credentials

 ![](screen_2.png)

-5. Run the project
+6. Run the project

 ### Client Service Account Roles